DOMjudge/domjudge/doc/manual/team.rst

   use more memory than the limit, etc.
   Also check that your program exits with exit code 0!

-NO-OUTPUT
-  Your program did not generate any output.
-Check that you write to standard out.

 OUTPUT-LIMIT
   Your program generated more output than the allowed limit.
 The solution is considered incorrect.